JohnShuford/DSA_GroupProjct_3/README.md

 ### Base Case Scenario Design

 For the base case, we assumed no  traffic conditions.
 All travel times came directly from Google Maps.
 As we mapped then, there was 3 am in Poland, which suggests no traffic on the streets.
-The graph structure treats all edges as bidirectional with equal travel times in both directions.

 ---